Pharmacology: Pharmacodynamics

+Pharmacodynamics is defined as how the body reacts to the drugs.
+Pharmacodynamics theory often investigates the binding affinity of ligands to their receptors.
+Ligands can be agonists, partial agonists or antagonists at specific receptors in the body.
+Agonists bind to receptors and produce a biological response, a partial agonist produces a biological response lower than that of a full agonist, antagonists have affinity for a receptor but do not produce a biological response.

+The ability of a ligand to produce a biological response is termed efficacy, in a dose-response profile it is indicated as percentage on the y-axis, where 100% is the maximal efficacy (all receptors are occupied).

+Binding affinity is the ability of a ligand to form a ligand-receptor complex either through weak attractive forces (reversible) or covalent bond (irreversible), therefore efficacy is dependent on binding affinity.

+Potency of drug is the measure of its effectiveness, EC50 is the drug concentration of a drug that produces an efficacy of 50% and the lower the concentration the higher the potency of the drug therefore EC50 can be used to compare potencies of drugs.

-Medication is said to have a narrow or wide therapeutic index, certain safety factor or therapeutic window.
+Medication is said to have a narrow or wide therapeutic index, certain safety factor, or therapeutic window.
 This describes the ratio of desired effect to toxic effect.
 A compound with a narrow therapeutic index (close to one) exerts its desired effect at a dose close to its toxic dose.
 A compound with a wide therapeutic index (greater than five) exerts its desired effect at a dose substantially below its toxic dose.
 Those with a narrow margin are more difficult to dose and administer, and may require therapeutic drug monitoring (examples are warfarin, some antiepileptics, aminoglycoside antibiotics).
 Most anti-cancer drugs have a narrow therapeutic margin: toxic side-effects are almost always encountered at doses used to kill tumors.

 The effect of drugs can be described with Loewe additivity which is one of several common reference models.

+Other models include the Hill equation, Cheng–Prusoff equation and Schild regression.

 Pharmacokinetics

 Pharmacokinetics is the study of the bodily absorption, distribution, metabolism, and excretion of drugs.

-When describing the pharmacokinetic properties of the chemical that is the active ingredient or active pharmaceutical ingredient (API), pharmacologists are often interested in L-ADME:
+When describing the pharmacokinetic properties of the chemical that is the active ingredient or active pharmaceutical ingredient, pharmacologists are often interested in L-ADME: